gediminasnn/laravel.vue.link-shortener/README.md

     `./vendor/bin/sail npm run dev`

     This command triggers Laravel Mix to compile and publish the assets, such as CSS and JavaScript files, making them available for use by the application.

+7.  **Run Tests**

+    Ensure that your Docker containers are still up and running.
+Then, open a new terminal window or tab and execute the following command:

+    `./vendor/bin/sail php artisan test`

+    This command will use Laravel's built-in test runner to execute your application's test suite.
+It will run all the tests located in the tests directory of your application.
+Pay attention to the output of this command, as it will report on the success or failure of each test case.
+Fixing any failing tests is essential before moving on to deploying or using the application in a production environment.

+    By completing this step, you will have fully set up your URL shortener application on your local development environment, ensuring it is ready for further development, testing, or deployment.